Thammudu (2025 film): Plot

-Meanwhile, Francis, a subordinate to Agarwal, had several failed attempts to kill Jhansi and her family, and then Agarwal announced a bounty of Rs.1 crore to the villages of Ambaragodugu for killing them.
-To escape from them, Jai tries to contact the emergency numbers in the forest region.
+Meanwhile, Francis, a subordinate to Agarwal, had several failed attempts to kill Jhansi and her family.
+Agarwal announced a bounty of Rs.
+1 crore to Ambaragodugu for killing them.
+To escape them, Jai tries contacting the emergency numbers in the forest region.
 There, he reaches out to an emergency call center girl called Ratna.
-The center is run by an NGO, and she helps in the emergency situations for the customers through the calls.
-Being a kindhearted woman, she decides to guide them out of the Ambaragodugu forest.
+The center is run by an NGO, and she helps in emergencies for the customers through the calls.
+Being kindhearted, she decides to guide them out of the Ambaragodugu forest.
 There, she suggests taking help from Gutti, a ferocious but greedy woman, to escape from the forest.

-Unaware of the facts, Gutti decides to help them and takes it as an opportunity to loot them.
-Meanwhile there they face Murugan, the head of the dacoits in the forest, who responded to the bounty and tries violently to kill them all and damages the Gutti's vehicle, and the family leaves the vehicle.
-At the same time, one of Jhansi's sisters-in-law suffers a labor pain on the route, and then with a hard struggle, Jai saves them from Murugan, and she gives birth to a baby girl through the help of Jhansi, Chitra, Jhansi's only child Divya, and Ratna through a call.
-Later, with the gratitude of the family, she asks Ratna to suggest a name for the baby girl, and she names her Chamundeswari and gets a silent admiration from Jai.
+Unaware of the facts, Gutti decides to help them, taking it as an opportunity to loot them.
+Meanwhile, there they face Basawa, the head of the dacoits in the forest, who responds to the bounty, tries violently to kill them all, and damages Gutti's vehicle.
+The family leaves.
+At the same time, one of Jhansi's sisters-in-law suffers a labor pain en route.
+In a hard struggle, Jai saves them from Basawa, and she gives birth to a baby girl with the help of Jhansi, Chitra, Jhansi's only child Divya, and Ratna through a call.
+Later, with the family's gratitude, Jhansi asks Ratna to suggest a name for the baby girl.
+Ratna names her Chamundeswari and receives a silent admiration from Jai.

-Later, the family successfully escapes from Murugan's men through a boat in a lake.
+Later, the family successfully escapes from Basawa's men using a boat on a lake.
 After crossing the lake, Jhansi realizes that Divya has been missing in the frenzy.
-Jai decides to come back looking for his niece and gives the responsibility to Chitra to save them till the border.
-Then, it is revealed that Divya is stuck in a hollow used for hunting deer.
-Murugan finds her and is about to kill her, but Jai comes to her rescue, protects his niece, bashes Murugan, and escapes.
-Meanwhile, knowing about the bounty, Gutti makes a deal with Francis to kill them all by herself and give a tip about Ratna to him; if they stop her, they can easily catch Jhansi and her family.
-Later, she reaches them by believing them into a rescue and spots them in a den.
-There, Chitra fights with Gutti; in a hard struggle, Chitra manages to kill Gutti but she was mortally injured during the fight, eventually succumbs to her own wounds and dies in Jai's arms after declaring that her life's purpose has been fulfilled by dying for him and it is revealed that Jai had protected her from an abusive childhood at the age of seven.
+Jai decides to return for his niece and tasks Chitra with saving them until the border.
+It is revealed that Divya is stuck in a hollow used for hunting deer.
+Basawa finds her and is about to kill her, but Jai comes to her rescue, bashes Basawa, and successfully escapes along with his niece.
+In the process, he reveals he is her maternal uncle and takes a promise from Divya not to reveal it.

+Meanwhile, knowing about the bounty, Gutti makes a deal with Francis to kill them all by herself and give a tip about Ratna.
+Later, she reaches them by falsely rescuing them and spots them in a den.
+There, Chitra fights with Gutti; in a hard struggle, Chitra manages to kill Gutti but gets mortally injured during the fight and succumbs to her own wounds.
+She dies in Jai's arms after declaring that her life's purpose has been fulfilled by dying for him.
+It is revealed that Jai had protected her from an abusive childhood at the age of seven.
 From then on, Chitra became an obedient and trusted friend for him, leaving Jai devastated.